Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-Since the first and third expressions in a `for` statement are executed as statements, their values are irrelevant—they're useful only for their side effects.
+Since the first and third expressions in a `for` statement are executed as statements, their values are irrelevant --- they're useful only for their side effects.
 Consequently, these two expressions are usually assignments or increment/decrement expressions.

 ### 6.3.1 `for` statement Idioms